Digi-Key/digikey-kicad-library/README.md

 This is an early release to help refine what this library to be, and solicit feedback library organizational philosophy.
 There are ongoing quality refinements, additions, and other work going on in the background.
 This will undergo some heavy editing.
 Please post issues in the issue tracker or on the Digi-Key Forum. https://forum.digikey.com/c/kicad

 The current organization of the library follows Digi-Key's [family taxonomy](http://www.eewiki.net/display/Resources/Become+a+Digi-Key+Master#BecomeaDigi-KeyMaster-Digi-KeyTerminology), but this is subject to change based on feedback.
 The intention is not to offer a complete library that includes all of Digi-Key's parts, but to offer a useful subset which will grow over time.
-At this time Capacitors have been excluded, but there may be a good way t
+At this time Capacitors have been excluded, but we are looking at a sane way to make this happen.

 Each part has been pre-loaded with extra information based on the www.digikey.com website.
 Included are: